roronyc19/frontend-bootcamp/bonus-jest/demo/README.md

 ## Jest basics

-In this repo, we can start an inner loop development of tests by running `npm test` from the root of the `frontend-bootcamp` folder.
+In this repo, we can start an inner loop development of tests by running `yarn test` from the root of the `frontend-bootcamp` folder.

 Take a look at code inside `demo/src`: